Amniotic tissue donation from one mother helps another mother heal

 As her foot condition made it more and more difficult to stay active and chase Beckett around, she knew she needed to see a doctor, who then suggested surgery to help correct the problem.

 During the procedure, her surgeon removed the bone spur and then used AlloWrap® DS to cover the cartilage degradation on her joint.
-AlloWrap® DS is derived from human amniotic membrane from a donated placenta directly following an elective C-section.
+AlloWrap DS is derived from human amniotic membrane from a donated placenta directly following the birth of your child.

 Amniotic membrane is rich in growth factors and can be used as a protective barrier following surgical intervention.

-Ashleigh is still in the process of recovering from her surgery, but she is back on her feet and keeping up with Beckett.
+Ashleigh is back on her feet and keeping up with Beckett.

 Though she won’t return to dancing, Ashleigh’s surgery helped alleviate her pain so she can be more active.
 She looks forward to running, biking and enjoying time outside with her family.